 1. I find arguments about portability somewhat moot.
 This is the “what if you’re logged into a system that doesn’t have your aliases?” argument.
 If it’s easier for me to remember short aliases than a long series of command arguments, then I’d rather have that documented than try to remember the underlying command.
 Especially when you’re someone like me with poor working memory, the less I need to actively remember, the better.
 I can look it up on my local machine if I don’t have it remotely, or better, just use my home manager configs on the remote system.

-3. One nice version of this is that I’ve written a script that goes through the steps I take to configure a new computer with NixOS, and included it in the system configuration flake so that I can just do a nix run flake-name#new-nixos-setupnix run flake-name#new-nixos-setup and run through it on a new system, even without checking out the repo as long as I have network access to it.
+3. One nice version of this is that I’ve written a script that goes through the steps I take to configure a new computer with NixOS, and included it in the system configuration flake so that I can just do a nix run flake-name#new-nixos-setup and run through it on a new system, even without checking out the repo as long as I have network access to it.
 I do it so infrequently, but when I do, having that makes it much easier.

 4. This obviously has some edge cases that I haven’t tested or tried, e.g. what happens if I give it a single line without a terminating newline?
 It should probably make sure the string ends with a semicolon and add one if not.